1. Home: Explore careers

 Work

 It may be possible to start as a research assistant or graduate industrial scientist.
-You would need to study part time for a PhD while you work.
+You would usually need to study part time for a PhD while you work.

-UK Research and Innovation and other industrial companies sometimes offer studentships.
+UK Research and Innovation and industrial companies sometimes offer studentships.
 This would give you the opportunity to do a PhD while getting practical research experience.

 More Information